 Michigan Tech has the same tuition for international students as for those from out of state.

-International students at Michigan Technological University can expect to pay around $36,432 per year, before any scholarships or financial aid.
+International students at Michigan Technological University usually pay around $39,256 per year, before any scholarships or financial aid.

 International students without financial need may be eligible for merit-based institutional scholarships and athletic awards.

-Room and board at Michigan Tech is $11,314 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
-Students who live off campus but still want to use the dining facility can pay for a meal plan.
-The cost of board-only is $6,292.
+Housing and campus dining at Michigan Tech costs $12,058 a year.
+This includes the cost of living in dorms or other on-campus housing, plus a meal plan that allows you to eat all or some of your meals the school dining halls.
+Students who do not live on-campus but would like to be able to eat in the campus dining can opt-in for a meal plan.
+The cost of board-only is $6,757.

 Tuition and fees may vary depending on program, course level, location, and more.

-The majority of Michigan Technological University undergrads use financial aid to help pay for school.
-In 2021, 3,379 of the 5,642 undergrads enrolled received financial aid.
-Michigan Tech meets 72 percent of the demonstrated financial need for undergraduates.
+The majority of Michigan Tech undergrads use financial aid to to cover the cost of tuition.
+In 2022, 3,247 of the 5,778 undergrads enrolled received financial aid.
+Michigan Tech meets 76% of the demonstrated financial need for undergraduates.

-The average financial aid package for a full-time, first-year student is around $18,626 a year.
-Around 70 percent of Michigan Tech undergrads take out student loans to cover any remaining costs.
-Michigan Tech graduates who have student loans graduate with an average of $37,903 of student loan debt.
+The average financial aid package for a full-time, first-year student is around $20,909 a year.
+Around 66% of Michigan Tech undergrads take out student loans to cover any remaining costs.
+Michigan Tech graduates who have student loans graduate with an average of $37,401 of student loan debt.

 The average debt for each loan type varies.